N1 (rocket)

-The N1-L3 version was designed to compete with the United States Apollo program to land a person on the Moon, using a similar lunar orbit rendezvous method.
-The basic N1 launch vehicle had three stages, which were to carry the L3 lunar payload into low Earth orbit with two cosmonauts.
-The L3 contained one stage for trans-lunar injection; another stage used for mid-course corrections, lunar orbit insertion, and the first part of the descent to the lunar surface; a single-pilot LK Lander spacecraft; and a two-pilot Soyuz 7K-LOK lunar orbital spacecraft for return to Earth.
+The N1-L3 aimed to compete with the US Apollo program for a crewed Moon landing, using a similar lunar orbit rendezvous method.
+The rocket had three stages, carrying the L3 lunar payload into low Earth orbit with two cosmonauts.
+The L3 contained the Block G trans-lunar injection stage; Block D for mid-course corrections, lunar orbit insertion, and initial surface descent; single-pilot LK lander; and two-pilot Soyuz 7K-LOK orbital spacecraft for return to Earth.

-The N1 started development in October 1965, almost four years after the Saturn V, during which it was underfunded and rushed.
-The project was badly derailed by the death of its chief designer Sergei Korolev in 1966; the program was suspended in 1974 and officially canceled in 1976.
-All details of the Soviet crewed lunar programs were kept secret until the USSR was nearing collapse in 1989.
+The N1 started development in October 1965, almost four years after the Saturn V. The project was derailed by the death of its chief designer Sergei Korolev in 1966; the program was suspended in 1974 and canceled in 1976.
+The TMK project of crewed Mars and Venus flybys also relied on the N1.
+OKB-1 later developed Energia, the only Soviet super-heavy lift rocket to reach orbit, flying in 1987 and 1988.
+Details of the Soviet crewed lunar programs were kept secret until the USSR was nearing collapse in 1989.
+From 2013, the NK-33 engines, built for the N1F improvement cancelled in 1974, were adapted to the smaller US Orbital Sciences Antares 100 rockets and Russian Soyuz 2.1v rockets.